-The pod is even smaller than the Suunto pod and Polar’s relatively new H10 chest strap.
-H10 reviewed here (link to: the5krunner.com)
+The pod is even smaller than the Suunto HRM pod and Polar’s relatively new H10 chest strap.
+Polar H10 reviewed here.

-But it looks like the exact same 6-LED sensor used in Polar’s recent higher-end watches, the M430 and M600
+But the OH1+’s sensor looks like the exact same 6-LED sensor used in Polar’s recent higher-end watches, the M430 and M600

-Setting up the OH1 will involve pairing it to the Polar FLOW app and then to other apps or devices of your choice.
+Setting up the Polar OH1+ will involve pairing it to the Polar BEAT app and then to other apps, or devices, of your choice.

 PAIRING WITH OTHER APPS – POLAR BEAT & WAHOO FITNESS

-All apps will pair to the OH1 in subtly different ways.
-I paired to all these apps to at least prove to myself that they displayed my heart rate: Polar Beat; WAHOO Fitness; and STRAVA.
+3rd party apps may subtly pair to the OH1+ in different ways.
+I paired to all the following apps to at least prove to myself that they displayed my heart rate: Polar Beat; WAHOO Fitness; and STRAVA.

 If you simultaneously try to pair to more than one OPEN app on your smartphone the last app you try won’t work.
-Close the apps down.
-Minimising them is NOT closing them.
+Fully close the apps.

 Here it is paired and working in Polar BEAT.